Tom Mackintosh: Early life, education and professional career

 Mackintosh was born in 1997 in Wellington, New Zealand.
 His rowing career did not start until moving to Hastings, where he attended Lindisfarne College and joined the Hawke's Bay Rowing Club.
 He was motivated to start rowing by listening to his father's stories of representing New Zealand as a rower.

 Mackintosh began tertiary education at the University of Canterbury, where he achieved a Bachelor of Commerce degree.
 Academically, he was a recipient of the Prime Minister's Scholarship in 2016 and 2018.
 He was also awarded the University of Canterbury Sportsman of the Year in 2018, and alongside fellow oarsmen George Howat, was a member of the University of Canterbury Sports Team of the Year in 2017.
 This study was balanced with Mackintosh's rowing career.

 Subsequently, Mackintosh attended Massey University, where he achieved a Masters of Management extramurally, also while balancing his rowing career.
 During this time he was named Massey Distance sportsperson of the year for 2020 & 2021.
 Mackintosh was again a recipient of the Prime Minister's Scholarship in 2019, 2020, and 2021.

 He later moved to Oxford University, becoming President of Oxford University Boat Club for 2025.
+Representing Oriel College Boat Club, he was part of the Oxford crew at The Boat Race 2025.